Vertue Yachts in General

 Secondly, Terry decided to build her out of a single log of Iroko on oak frames, with an elm keel and garboards.
 Varnished boats should ideally be built from a single log so that the planks all match.
 There is a little split behind the aft port window and a matching one on the starboard side!
 Because the log was sourced long enough, it means there are no scarf joints on the boat.

 Thirdly, the boat was built for pleasure.
 There was no rush, no short cuts.
-Everything was made by Terry and his sons.
+Everything was made by Terry, his wife and sons.
 They welded all the stainless fittings on the mast, they poured the lead keel and made all the engine controls.
 Terry even marinized the engine – which lasted for thirty years before I replaced it with a Beta 16 hp in 2020.

 Hull Planking Iroko from a single log with no scarf joints.
 All splined except the garboard and the next two boards.
 The planking was undertaken Mike Patrick (“Spike”) who was an expert at planking boats.
 Terry and family helped secure them.
 The hull is varnished with Epifanes Gloss Varnish.